Lusingalisa/To-Do-List/README.md

-# To-Do-List
+# Quiz App using tutorial from greatstack
-creating an app for a to do list for easier organization using JS, HTML and CSS
+creating an app for quizzes as a JS beginner using JS, HTML and CSS